jmacarthur/offspring/scad/README.md

 * planar-diverter.scad - for diverting memory output to accumulator, PC and instruction decoder, and also the first regenerator
 * subtractor.scad - subtractor/accumulator unit, used for both the main accumulator and PC
 * memory-sender-3.scad - transmits memory addresses back up to the decoder.
-* base-regenerator.scad - the regenerator below the accumulator
 * sequencer.scad - Main timing cam and instruction decoder.

 ## Assemblies